Ewald91/python_code_testing/README.md

+## Demo: Code quality by unittesting with Python(standard library)
-## Demo unittest library: testsuites, paramaterized testcases and mocks
+### testsuites, paramaterized testcases, mocks and (test)code coverage
-This project is to demonstrate a possible use and implementation of the mock method from the unittest (standard) library.
-It can difficult to understand how this works and how to setup different mocks.
-Sometimes an examples clears up more than the entire documentation.
+The aim of this project is to demonstrate a possible (and working) use and implementation of the unittest (standard) library an.
+It can difficult to understand how things like mocks exactly work and how to set this up.
+Sometimes an examples is more clarifying than documentation.

 Also it demonstrates a usecase of the `unitettest.TestSuite`.
 This can very usefull if you'd like to test the same testcase (`unittest.TestCase`) multiple times with different input parameters.
 To make this possible we've setup a TestBase (class unittest.TestCase) wich can accept a parameter.
 Then for the actual testcase we extend this TestBase class so that we can call it with parameters.